homing1923/centralite_elegance/README.md

   port: /dev/ttyUSB1
 ```

+You can also reference the port by ID instead of ttyUSBx.
+As an example:

+port: /dev/serial/by-id/usb-Prolific_Technology_Inc._USB-Serial_Controller_D-if00-port0

+The upside of reference by ID is that if on reboot your usb moves from ttyUSB0 to ttyUSB1, referencing by ID doesn’t break your configuration.
+One warning is that if you have more than one serial-to-usb that are the same model, sometimes the manufacturer uses the same ID for every device so they aren’t unique.

+You can find your usb settings from a command line:
+`dmesg |grep usb`

 In the pycentralite.py file, you need to modify these variables to support your system and which devices you want in HA:
 - LOADS_LIST
 - ACTIVE_SCENES_DICT